-7. Admissions and Registration
+6. Admissions and Registration

-7.1.
+6.1.
 System of Education and Graduate Programs Offered

 The university utilizes the credit hour system.
 This system requires that students earn a total number of credit hours, as determined by the university, to complete their program of study.
-The required number of credit hours is distributed over a certain number of semesters, depending on the program (see Table 1 for details).
+The required number of credit hours is distributed over a certain number of semesters, depending on the program.
 All AU Graduate programs are accredited by the Commission of Academic Accreditation (CAA) of the Ministry of Education - Higher Education Affairs, UAE.